Back to search results

 Narembeen is a thriving rural community servicing both the farming and mining industries.

-For Sale by private treaty asking $130,000 with all written offers presented following inspection.
+For Sale by private treaty asking price from $110,000 with all written offers presented following inspection.

 Contact exclusive selling agents Nutrien Harcourts WA - phone local real estate specialist Will Morris 0448 415 537.